-One of fashion's most sought-after photographers, Mario Testino was born in 1954 in Lima, Peru.
+Previously of fashion's most sought-after photographers, Mario Testino was born in 1954 in Lima, Peru.
 He arrived in London in 1976, taking a flat in an abandoned hospital near Trafalgar Square.
 He began his career selling portfolios for £25 including hair and make-up, to aspiring models.
-Today Testino’s day rate is believed to exceed $250,000.
+In 2017 Testino’s day rate was believed to exceed $250,000.

-Along with his editorial work, which is regularly featured in Vogue and Vanity Fair, the photographer is often called upon to shoot advertising campaigns for many of fashion’s most important brands including Burberry, Gucci, Dolce & Gabbana and Versace.
+Along with his editorial work, which was regularly featured in Vogue and Vanity Fair, the photographer was often called upon to shoot advertising campaigns for many of fashion’s most important brands including Burberry, Gucci, Dolce & Gabbana and Versace.

 In 2002, The National Portrait Gallery in London held a hugely popular exhibition of Testino's work, entitled ‘Portraits by Mario Testino’ and displaying portraits by the prolific photographer of famous subjects ranging from Kate Moss to Mick Jagger.
 The exhibition travelled to Milan, Amsterdam, Edinburgh, Tokyo, Mexico City and Lima.

 In 2010, Testino was invited by the renowned Museo Thyssen-Bornemisza in Madrid to exhibit his work, one of the few living artists to have done so.
 In 2012 he was invited by the prestigious Museum of Fine Art in Boston, USA, to exhibit in a new show which opened in October 2012; his first museum show in the United States of America.